Title, Name, Abstract, Speaker Information

 Through this paper, while conceding that psychedelics have the potential to stimulate greater interest in philosophical questions, I argue that they have limited potential to change the course of philosophy.

 Bio: Lindsay Jordan is a full time senior lecturer at the University of the Arts London, where she leads a postgraduate programme in the philosophy and practice of higher education.
-She is also a doctoral candidate at Oxford Brookes and is shortly to defend her thesis, which explores ideas of the university and considers how higher education and research may flourish in a progressively disenchanted world.
+She recently successfully defended her doctoral thesis, which explores ideas of the university and considers how higher education and research may flourish in a progressively disenchanted world.
 Lindsay is interested in altered states of consciousness and their contribution to human flourishing and fulfilment.
 Her autoethnography of psychedelic experience and doctoral study won the 2017 Breaking Convention student essay competition, and she has a chapter in the book Psychedelicacies on what it means for a psychedelic experience to be educational.
-Lindsay co-leads regular Psychedelic Philosophy seminars at the Psychedelic Society’s London headquarters with theologian Mark Schunemann.
+Working with theologian Mark Schunemann, she has been leading a series of seminars on the philosophy of psychedelics at the Psychedelic Society’s London headquarters.

 Dr Franklin King